 “RMIT has extensive experience in vocational education, innovation and codesign and significant credibility within industry and the community in the social care sector.

-“We are now preparing to offer the Course in Gender Equity in the first semester in 2021.”
+“We are now offering the Course in Gender Equity in the first semester in 2021.”

 RMIT student Cara Rose said she was proud to be one of the first people in the State to complete this training.